If bowel cancer has spread to the liver

 Cetuximab and Panitumimab work by blocking messages that tell cancer cells to grow.
-They won’t work if your cancer cells have a change (mutation) in some of the RAS genes.
+They won’t work if your cancer cells have a change (mutation) in a group of genes known as RAS genes.

-Bevacizumab, Aflibercept and Regorafenib stop the cancer cells growing their own blood supply.
+Bevacizumab, Aflibercept and Regorafenib interfere with the way cancers grow their own blood supply.

 In Scotland, you can have Aflibercept together with FOLFIRI chemotherapy (irinotecan, 5-fluorouracil and folinic acid) as a second line treatment if you have already had oxaliplatin.

 You may have surgery to remove cancer that has spread to your liver, depending on the number of tumours, their location and size.
 Your liver is able to re-grow, even after large parts are removed.

 You may have chemotherapy before liver surgery to shrink the cancer and make it easier and safer to remove.

 A specialist liver surgeon will do the operation.
 Your healthcare team will refer you to a liver surgery centre, which may be at a different hospital.